Fang-Zhang/Project-Manager-Career/02- PM-Career/Project-Manager/Interview-Questions.md

 ## 27. How will prioritize tasks in your project?
 1. List the tasks and responsibilities
 2. Distinguish between urgent and important
-3. Assess the value of each task
-4. Order the tasks by estimated efforts
-5. Stay flexible and ready to adapt
-6. Know when to say NO

 <br>
 <br>